 In 2007, I lost my entire family.
 We grew up in San Diego.
 As the kids became adults, we found that even with decent jobs (I am a school teacher) we could not afford to live in SD.
-My mom helped my siblings buy houses, but not me.
-I had been the result of an unwanted teen pregnancy, and she never has let me forget how I "ruined her life."

 I read the thrifty tips and feel like the loving mom, grandma, aunts and cousins I never have had are there, posting tips to save money and enjoy what we have.
 My family always hated and resented me out of loyalty to our mom, and as a result, I had to learn to cook, clean, shop, live - on my own.